 But Jesus replied, “Who is My mother, and who are My brothers?”
 Pointing to His disciples, He said, “Here are My mother and My brothers.
 For whoever does the will of My Father in heaven is My brother and sister and mother.“

 In both cases, it was a matter of priority.
 God comes first.
-At the crucifixion, the will of God came first—He offered Himself up for us all.
+At the crucifixion, the will of God came first; He offered Himself up for us all.
 Yet even while doing so, He made provision for His mother.

 Why was John chosen to be Mary’s new son?
 Mary was most certainly a widow at this point in her life and also an older woman.
 Though she had other sons, Jesus chose John to provide care for Mary after His death.
 Why?
-Jesus’ brothers did not become believers until after His resurrection.
-Further, Jesus’ brothers were not present at His crucifixion.
+Jesus’s brothers did not become believers until after His resurrection.
+Further, Jesus’s brothers were not present at His crucifixion.
 Jesus was entrusting Mary to John, who was a believer and was present, rather than entrusting her to His brothers, who were not believers and who were not even present at His crucifixion.

 As the oldest son in His family, Jesus had a cultural obligation to care for His mother, and He passed that obligation on to one of His closest friends.

 John was one of the inner circle of Jesus’s disciples, along with Peter and James.
 He was with Jesus on a number of occasions when the other nine disciples were not.
 He was present at the raising of the dead daughter of a synagogue leader; he witnessed the glory of the Transfiguration; he was given the task of preparing the Passover that we now know as the Last Supper, at which he reclined right next to Jesus.
 At Gethsemane, he was one of the three that went with Jesus to watch and pray—yes, he failed at that, but he was chosen to be there.
-When Jesus was on trial, he had connections with the family of the high priest that allowed him and Peter to go in to the area where Jesus was being interrogated.
+When Jesus was on trial, his connections with the family of the high priest allowed him and Peter to go in to the area where Jesus was being interrogated.
 He was the only disciple who stood at the foot of that Cross, and later, the first of the disciples to run to the empty tomb after the Resurrection.